JMarkin/docxtopdf/README.md

-# Generate pdf from docx by template in broweser
+# Generate pdf from docx by template in browser

 Example use yarn httpserver